| || |

-Applicants must be registered voters residing in the City of Whittier or must work for an agency that serves persons with disabilities and is based within the Whittier City limits, and should have experience with one or more types of disabilities.
-Meetings are held from 1 to 3 p.m. the fourth Tuesday of each month at the Uptown Senior Center.
-In addition, there are various subcommittees and task forces targeting specific accessibility issues.
+Applications are being accepted for membership on the City of Whittier Accessibility Committee.
+Applicants must be registered voters residing in the City of Whittier or must work for an agency that serves persons with disabilities and is based within the Whittier City limits.
+They should have experience with one or more types of disabilities as well as a commitment to improving the community.

 Home Rehab Program Benefits Those With Disabilities